Watch the replay of Pedro's live AMA on X - no stone was left unturned ▶️

 Brex stands out by not requiring a personal guarantee, a significant benefit for founders seeking to separate personal and business finances.
 Its rewards program is tailored for modern businesses, offering bonus points on key categories like software subscriptions, rideshares, and travel.
 These points can be redeemed for a variety of business-boosting options, including cash back, billboard advertising, statement credits, or travel miles.

 Beyond credit, Brex offers an integrated spend management platform that simplifies financial operations.
-Features like automated receipt capture, intelligent expense categorization, and customizable approval workflows save time and improve accuracy in financial reporting.
-For businesses with international aspirations, Brex provides global capabilities, supporting card issuance in local currencies, setting localized spend limits, and facilitating consolidated bookkeeping across multiple entities.
+Features like automated receipt capture, intelligent expense categorization, and customizable expense approval process save time and improve accuracy in financial reporting.
+For businesses with international aspirations, Brex provides global capabilities, supporting card issuance in local currencies, setting localized expense policies, and facilitating consolidated bookkeeping across multiple entities.

 Brex's scalability is another key advantage.
 As businesses grow, the platform evolves with them, automatically increasing credit limits and offering features that adapt to changing needs.
 This scalability is complemented by cost-effectiveness: Brex charges no annual fees, no foreign transaction fees, and offers unlimited employee cards at no additional cost.